askac/webuart/README.md

 - **Send Commands:**
   - Use the provided buttons to send frequently used commands.
   - Input text or hexadecimal values in the manual input field to send custom commands.
+  - Optionally, append a newline to your manual commands using the "Newline" checkbox.

 - **View Received Data:**
   - The received data from the MCU will be displayed in the terminal area.